AleDavMart/BUILDINGRESTfulAPIs/README.md

 # BUILDINGRESTfulAPIs
-Built a RESTful API for books.
+Built a RESTful API for a Books database.
+You will be able to execute CRUD operations by using the postman collection here.
+This API includes unit testing using the Mocha framework and integration testing using supertest.

 Please use the postman collection to test the API locally.